 Creating Zaps in ConvertKit

-Pico has pre-built zaps for ActiveCampaign, CampaignMonitor, and ConvertKit.
-These can update basic information for contacts including Email, Name, and Newsletter.
+Pico has pre-built Zaps for ActiveCampaign, CampaignMonitor, and ConvertKit.
+They can update basic information for contacts including Email, Name, and Newsletter.
 Syncing other contact properties that Pico records will require that you first add the fields to your account.
-In the example below for ConvertKit, registration date, membership, and Billing Period End has been added.
-These are then available to use in zaps.
+In the example below for ConvertKit, Registration Date, Membership, and Billing Period End were added.
+They are then available to use in Zaps.